Node Operator / Validator Checklist

 accept--bootnodes

-Indicate your node's external IP address.
+- Indicate your Execution Layer's external IP address.
 In order to advertise their address for peering, execution clients need to know the publicly routable IP address they can be reached at.
 Most execution clients try to determine your public IP with UPnP, which is not available in cloud computing environments.
 Therefore, you must tell your execution client what your external IP address is.
 For

 reth